-The mission of Angel Flight South Central is to help people in need of free air transportation for medical and humanitarian purposes.
+Angel Flight South Central's mission is to help people in need of free air transportation for medical and humanitarian purposes.
 Angel Flight arranges travel through a network of volunteer pilots for people who require specialized medical treatment not available to them locally.

 Angel Flight South Central encourages America’s General Aviation pilots to volunteer their skills to provide free transportation for people in need of critical medical treatment not available to them locally.
 Every year Angel Flight pilots fly thousands of “missions” making it possible for people to access lifesaving medical care which would otherwise be unavailable to them.